 - Be ready when the assessor(s) arrive with completed and current forms.
-Print two copies of each classroom's daily schedule. - Offer typical daily schedules, staffing, and activities. - For child care centers, ensure that a designated person is present at the scheduled assessor arrival time, who can provide the paperwork to the assessor and conduct random selection. - For child care centers with a school age program, think about where the interview for the SACERS-U assessment will occur and what is needed for classroom coverage at that time.
+Print two copies of each classroom's daily schedule. - Offer typical daily schedules, staffing, and activities. - For child care centers, ensure that a designated person is present at the scheduled assessor arrival time, who can provide the paperwork to the assessor and conduct random selection. - For child care centers, think about where the interview(s) will occur and what is needed for classroom coverage at that time.